UBCSailbot/raye-boat-simulator/README.md

 1. Install MATLAB and Simulink.
 The installer will ask you what toolboxes you want to install and be sure to install the [ROS Toolbox](https://www.mathworks.com/products/ros.html).
 This is free for UBC students, with instructions [here](https://it.ubc.ca/services/desktop-print-services/software-licensing/matlab)

-2. Clone the repository `git clone https://github.com/UBCSailbot/boat-simulator.git`

-3. Open MATLAB and change your working directory to the `boat-simulator` folder that you just cloned
+2. Open MATLAB and change your working directory to the `boat-simulator` folder that you just cloned

 you can now run relevant Simulink files.
-To run the boat simulator as a standalone ROS node, complete the following:
+To run the boat simulator ROS node, complete the following:

-4. Install ROS Melodic on a Ubuntu 18.04 (or similar). http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment
+3. Install ROS Melodic on a Ubuntu 18.04 (or similar). http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

-5. Find the location that you want to create a ROS workspace (eg. `cd ~`)
+4. Find the location that you want to create a ROS workspace (eg. `cd ~`)

-6. Type the commands `mkdir -p catkin_ws/src` `cd catkin_ws` `catkin_make`.
+5. Type the commands `mkdir -p catkin_ws/src` `cd catkin_ws` `catkin_make`.

-7. Clone the sailbot-msgs repository in the src folder: `git clone https://github.com/UBCSailbot/sailbot-msg.git`.

-8. update the [add_custom_ros_msg.m](/home/bruce/Sailbot/boat-simulator/Integration/add_custom_ros_msg.m) file and run it.
-Follow MATLAB's follow up promots as well
+6. run (or update first then run if you didn't follow the naming convention in steps 4 and 5) [add_custom_ros_msg.m](/home/bruce/Sailbot/boat-simulator/Integration/add_custom_ros_msg.m) in MATLAB.
+MATLAB will have certain prompts for you to follow outputted to the MATLAB's command line output, but I personally found they were unnecessary

-9. run [boat_simulator_ros_node.slx](Integration/boat_simulator_ros_node.slx) which subscribes to the `/rudder_winch_actuation_angle` topic and publishes to the `/sensors` topic.
+7. in the MATLAB command line type `sim boat_simulator_ros_node` (make sure your MATLAB path has this file run.
+This launches a ROS node which subscribes to the `/rudder_winch_actuation_angle` topic and publishes to the `/sensors` topic.
 See [this](https://ubcsailbot.atlassian.net/wiki/spaces/ADA2/pages/1195147292/ROS+Topic+Names) confluence page for more details.
+.
+This node essentially behaves like a mock sailboat
 # Variables

 There are many variables in this complicated model.
 While the Jouffroy paper does a good job explaining the varibles, it is long and overwhelming to read and understand.
 Here, I will define the variables more clearly and highlight some easy misunderstandings (as of Aug 2019):